jfrog/frogbot/docs/install-gitlab.md

         FROGBOT_CMD: "create-fix-pull-requests"
         JF_GIT_BASE_BRANCH: $CI_COMMIT_BRANCH
   variables:
+    # [Mandatory if the two conditions below are met]
-    # [Mandatory only for projects which use npm, yarn 2, NuGet and .NET to download their dependencies]
+    # 1. The project uses npm, yarn 2, NuGet or .NET to download its dependencies
+    # 2. The `installCommand` variable isn't set in your frogbot-config.yml file.
+    #
     # The command that installs the project dependencies (e.g "npm i", "nuget restore" or "dotnet restore")
     JF_INSTALL_DEPS_CMD: ""